WingKeong/data-science-coursera/README.md

 setnames(combset,3:68,selvar$desc)					#Replace measure variable names(col 3-68) with descriptive name
 ```

-**Assignment Task 5** - Create a new tidy dataset with the averages of each variable for each subject and activity
+<br/>**Assignment Task 5** - Create a new tidy dataset with the averages of each variable for each subject and activity

 Used the .SD parameter to apply the mean function to all columns, except for the group by columns (indicated in the by=)
 ```